Butterfly Pea Flower Tea: Benefits, Brewing & Safety Guide

 Vietnam (Đậu biếc)

-Vietnamese preparations often combine butterfly pea flower with lemongrass and honey.
-It’s served both hot and cold, depending on the season.
+Vietnamese versions frequently combine the flower with lemongrass and honey, served hot or cold depending on the season.

 India (Aparajita)